Immediate consequences of wars on the economy

 This uncertainty contributes to a global slowdown, as supply chains are disrupted and investor confidence declines, restricting economic activity in various regions.

-Geopolitical fragmentation and risks to international cooperation
+Geopolitical fragmentation and risks for international cooperation

 Wars accelerate the creation of opposing economic and political blocs, increasing geopolitical fragmentation and complicating collaboration between nations to solve common problems.